Johanna Baxter

-Johanna Baxter is a Scottish Labour Party politician who has served as the Member of Parliament (MP) for Paisley and Renfrewshire South since 2024.
+Johanna Baxter is a Scottish Labour politician who has served as the member of Parliament (MP) for Paisley and Renfrewshire South since 2024.

 Early life and education

 Born in Saltcoats, Baxter became a union representative at 18.
 Baxter funded her way through university by working at a call centre.

 Career

 Baxter served as head of local government for Unison Scotland.
 She was Chair of the National Executive Committee of the Labour Party in 2022-2023.
 She contested the seat of Renfrewshire North and West in the 2021 Holyrood election and the seat of Cunninghame North in the 2016 Holyrood election.

 Baxter was a member of Labour's NEC, and in 2016 criticised the lack of a secret ballot for a decision on whether to allow then Labour leader Jeremy Corbyn on to the leadership ballot, saying that it led to intimidation by Corbyn supporters against NEC members who voted against allowing him to stand for the Labour leadership: "The only reason to vote against that is so the intimidation can continue.
 It’s the most shameful act I have ever seen.
 He showed his true colours in that vote.
 I have had people tweet and post my personal mobile online, directing people to me, directing their mob at me," Baxter said.